 - Do not plant or dispose of garden waste in any park lands.

 Mount Tolmie is named after Dr. William Fraser Tolmie, a biologist and prominent member of the community in the 1960’s.
 The park has panoramic views of Saanich and Victoria.
 Across the water, you can see the Olympic Mountain Range and Mount Baker in the Cascades.
 The view alone is enough to entice you to hike to the 120m elevation of the summit.

 Restoration and Volunteering

 Volunteers began removing invasive plants in 1994.
-These activities led to the formation of the Mount Tolmie Conservancy Association and in 1995, the park was re-zoned to Natural Park.
+These activities led to the formation of the Mount Tolmie Conservancy Association and in 1995 the park was re-zoned to a natural park.
 Members joined the Pulling Together Volunteer program to combine efforts and have planted hundreds of trees and shrubs to continue to restore the former natural character of the park.